Color Graphics Adapter: Color palette

-These four colour bits are then interpreted internally by the monitor, or converted to NTSC colours (see below).
+These four color bits are then interpreted internally by the monitor, or converted to NTSC colors (see below).

 With an RGBI monitor

 When using a direct-drive monitor, the four color bits are output directly to the DE-9 connector at the back of the card.

 Within the monitor, the four signals are interpreted to drive the red, green and blue color guns.
 With respect to the RGBI color model described above, the monitor would translate the digital four-bit color number to some seven distinctive analog voltages in the range from 0.0 to 1.0 for each gun.